S-P-H-E/stoic-platform/README.md

 # Stoic-Platform

-Welcome to Stoic-Platform, an advanced web application (also has a mobile app) designed for content creation and social media growth as part of the Stoic program.
+Welcome to Stoic-Platform, an advanced web application (also has a mobile and desktop app) designed for content creation and social media growth as part of the Stoic program.

 ## Tech Stack